canaokar/serverless-weather/README.md

     - Runtime: Python 3.10
 4. Click Create Function
 5. Open [https://github.com/canaokar/serverless-weather] and navigate to *lambda_function.py*
-6. Paste the contents of the file into the edior on Lambda page.
+6. Paste the contents of the file into the editor on Lambda page.
 7. Register to get your API Key here: [https://openweathermap.org/api]
 8. Enter the API Key in the placeholder in the Lambda code.